Renée and Renato

 "Just One More Kiss" peaked at number 55 in Australia.

-Lester returned to private life after the fame died down, but Renato still sang, mainly on cruise ships and occasionally at his son's restaurant, Renato's, in Tamworth, Staffordshire.
+Lester returned to private life after the fame died down, but Renato still sang, and recorded six solo albums and mainly performed on cruise ships and occasionally at his son's restaurant, Renato's, in Tamworth, Staffordshire.

 His later credits included a guest spot on the TV comedy show Little and Large.
 He is also rumoured to have been the singer for the Wall's ice cream jingle "Just One Cornetto" (although this is claimed not to be the case by Pagliari's son, Remo).
 He also issued several albums.

 Renato was a fan of Aston Villa F.C. and during the early 1990s was asked by manager Ron Atkinson to sing "Nessun dorma" at half time following a particularly poor first half performance by the team.
 On completion of his performance Atkinson told the players "Now that is passion!
 Go and show me some of that in the second half"!
 When Atkinson appeared on the TV show Room 101, Atkinson claimed that only Luciano Pavarotti could sing "Nessun Dorma" better than Renato.